 \subsubsection{Zero-shot classification with WolBanking77}

-Zero-shot text classification is a natural language processing task in which a model, trained on labeled data from certain classes, is capable of classifying text from entirely new, unseen classes without additional training.
-In this experiments WolBanking77 provides the new, unseen datatset.
-To simulate Zero-shot text classification, following pre-trained models are considered:
+Zero-shot text classification is a NLP task in which a model, trained on labeled data from specific classes, can classify text from entirely new, unseen classes without additional training.
+In this experiments WolBanking77 provides the new, unseen dataset.
+To simulate Zero-shot text classification (more details in Appendix~\ref{App:Zero-shot}), following pre-trained models are considered:

-\textbf{BERT base (uncased)}: A transformers model pre-trained on English introduced by \citet{DBLP:journals/corr/abs-1810-04805}, using a Masked Language Modeling (MLM) objective.
+\textbf{BERT base (uncased)}: A transformers model pre-trained on English introduced by \citet{devlin-etal-2019-bert}, using a Masked Language Modeling (MLM) objective.

-\textbf{Afro-xlmr-large}: Based on XLM-R-large \citet{conneauUnsupervisedCrosslingualRepresentation2020} using MLM objective, this model has been published by \citet{alabiAdaptingPretrainedLanguage2022} and pre-trained on 17 African languages but not Wolof, while still demonstrating in the original paper good scores for NER task on Wolof.
+\textbf{Afro-xlmr-large}: Based on XLM-R-large \citet{conneauUnsupervisedCrosslingualRepresentation2020} using MLM objective, this model was published by \citet{alabiAdaptingPretrainedLanguage2022} and pre-trained on 17 African languages but not Wolof, while still demonstrating in the original paper good scores for NER task on Wolof.